 - Scoring results are based on a formula that allots point value for certain areas.
 Total points for the applicant are split into two areas.
 The percent total is based on a formula that includes your college GPA, ACT scores, anatomy and physiology GPA, work experience and letters of reference.
 The remaining percent is calculated from your personal interview.
 Applicants are ranked in order.
-The top eight are selected, and up to three alternates are chosen.
+The top ten are selected, and up to three alternates are chosen.

 - Your overall GPA must be a minimum of 2.5 .

 - Your science and math GPA must be a minimum of a C in each course.

 - Your written and communication skills are taken into account.